Skip to content

 Focusing on brands like Club Car, E-Z-GO, and Yamaha is a smart move.
 These manufacturers are the leaders in the industry for a reason.
 They consistently produce reliable carts that stand up to years of use, whether on the golf course, around the neighborhood, or on a commercial property.
 While you might find a cheaper off-brand cart, investing in a quality name often saves you money and stress in the long run.
 At C2 Vehicles, we carry an extensive new inventory from these top brands, and we know firsthand which models make the best pre-owned purchases.
 We see how they perform over time and can guide you toward a cart that fits your needs and budget without sacrificing quality.

-Explore C2 Vehicles' Certified Pre-Owned Carts
+The C2 Certified Pre-Owned Advantage

 As the largest distributor of small-wheeled vehicles in New England, we have a unique perspective on what makes a great used cart.
 Our team carefully inspects every vehicle that comes through our doors, ensuring it meets our high standards before it ever hits the sales floor.
 When you shop our selection of pre-owned inventory, you’re not just buying a used cart; you’re getting a vehicle backed by a team of experts.
 We take the guesswork out of the process, so you can feel confident that you’re making a sound investment in a reliable and well-maintained golf cart.

-Why Club Car Holds Its Value
+Why Club Car Carts Hold Their Value

 Club Car has earned its reputation for top-tier build quality, and it’s a difference you can feel.
 These carts are known for their sturdy frames and reliable engineering, which is why they hold their value so well over time.
 Think of it as buying a premium brand known for its longevity.
 A used Club Car, like the popular Onward model, often feels just as solid as a new one.
 For buyers who prioritize durability and a smooth, stable ride, choosing a pre-owned Club Car is an excellent way to get that premium experience without the brand-new price tag.